Bikini Model Samantha Hoopes Flashes Massive Cleavage While Showing Off Her Gorgeous Post-Baby Body

 “I know I’m that obsessed crazy Mom now!
 This experience of pregnancy, labor and taking care of my son has been life changing and the best experience of my life!
 From a young age my goal in life was always to be a Milf when other kids wanted to be doctors.
 I can say dreams do come true as long as you work everyday for that dream and make it your reality!
 I can’t even believe the love that I have for my son.
 Shout out to all the hard working Mom’s out there!
 Strongest hardest working people there are!
 Keep up the good work,” Hoopes told her loyal followers.

-Samantha went on to reveal that she plans to work hard in the gym to get her body back in shape following the birth of her son, and that she can’t wait to share all of her experiences with her fans through vlogging.
+Samantha went on to reveal that she plans to work hard in the gym to get her body back in shape following the birth of her son and that she can’t wait to share all of her experiences with her fans through vlogging.

-Meanwhile, those who want to see more of Samantha Hoopes’ life as a new mom and stunning bikini model should follow her on her Instagram account.
+Meanwhile, those who want to see more of Samantha Hoopes’ life as a new mom and stunning bikini model should follow her Instagram account.